 Plus new topics:

-With all new videos on DVD or embedded in an engaging PowerPoint presentation.
+With all new videos embedded in an engaging PowerPoint presentation on Flash Drive or Streaming.
 All the materials are organized in a way that makes it easy to teach—and to learn!

 The powerful and practical Parent’s Guide provides vital information and gives real-life examples and worksheets so parents can practice their new skills in the comfort of their own home.
 It serves as a useful reminder of effective strategies long after the course is over—a must have for all course participants!

 Cooperative Coparenting through Separation or Divorce Parent’s Guide